Love & Grace

 Many more opportunities lie ahead.
 Please agree with us in prayer for the resources necessary to take advantage of these as God makes them available.
 The body of Christ is hungry for this nearly-too-good-to-be-true news of God’s unconditional love and grace, but it takes the support of faithful partners to make it happen.
 Thank you for your help.

-Check our broadcast schedule to find Andrew’s broadcast in your area or you may listen to these daily broadcasts on the AWM website.
-Each week’s teaching is listed by subject.
-With more than ten years of radio broadcasts and over fourteen years of television broadcasts archived on the web, you will find this a great resource for study.
+Subscribe to Gospel Truth podcasts to listen to Andrew’s teaching on the go or you can find hundreds of his teachings in the archives.
+With more than fifteen years of radio broadcasts and nearly twenty years of television broadcasts archived on our website, you will find this a great resource for study.